Clay Pricing Breakdown 2026: Plans, Credits, and Total Cost of Ownership

 Clay's published pricing tells half the story.
 Here are the costs that surface after you start using the platform:

 Top-up markup.
-When you exhaust monthly credits mid-cycle, Clay offers top-ups at a 50% premium over your plan's per-credit rate.
-On the Pro plan, where 1,000 credits cost roughly $16, top-ups run $24 per 1,000 credits.
+When you exhaust monthly Data Credits mid-cycle, Clay offers top-ups at roughly a 30% premium over your plan's per-credit rate (down from 50% before the March 2026 change, but still a real surcharge).
 During a high-volume prospecting push, this adds up quickly.

 Rollover cap.
-Unused credits roll over to the next month, but only up to 2x your monthly allocation.
-On Explorer with 10,000 credits/month, you can accumulate a maximum of 20,000 credits.
-If you have a quiet month followed by a busy quarter, that cap limits your flexibility.
+Unused Data Credits roll over to the next month, but only up to 2x your monthly allocation — on Growth with 6,000 credits/month, you can accumulate a maximum of 12,000.
+Actions reset monthly and never roll over.
+If you have a quiet month followed by a busy quarter, those caps limit your flexibility.

 Workflow building time.
 Clay is a workflow builder, not a finished product.
 Someone on your team needs to design tables, configure enrichment columns, troubleshoot failed actions, and optimize credit usage.
 For teams without a RevOps engineer or a technically fluent sales ops person, this represents a real labor cost.
 According to Clay community forums, onboarding typically takes several weeks before teams build confidence with the platform.